WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

     - 8 pillars
   - Debris lasts up to 5 seconds
 - Now Pins any mid-air heros inside the inner ring underneath Doomfist when casting.
+- Outer ring is now a singular value for damage regardless of distance: 75 Damage

 #### My fantasy rework
 ###### Power Block (Fanatasy Change)